Network partner disabled for invalid activity

 Google has the sole discretion to determine instances of invalid activity.
 We treat invalid activity very seriously, analyzing all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
 If we determine that a network partner account might pose a risk to our advertisers, we may disable that account to protect our advertisers' interests.

 To learn more about the most common reasons that accounts are disabled, see our top reasons for account closure.
+If needed, reach out to your Account Manager.

 Publishers disabled for invalid activity on Ad Exchange (AdX) are not allowed any further participation in AdSense or Ad Exchange.
 Creating new network partner accounts for these network partners is not allowed.